 A strong advocate of low taxes to provide an environment for business to grow and continue to make living affordable, I have also been able to champion smart investments to spur job growth such as our ‘Community Improvement Program’ and green initiatives like our LED Streetlight Conversion which saves taxpayer dollars and helps the environment.

 I am directly responsible for cutting the meal budget for City Councillors and senior staff - no lobster on my watch - and have supported other cost saving measures like a wage-freeze for all staff making over $100,000.
-Ever decision I make is based on keeping taxes as low as possible.
+Every decision I make is based on keeping taxes as low as possible.

-LIFE & BUSINESS
+COMMUNITY & BUSINESS

 OUTSIDE OF POLITICS, I operate a small property management business which oversees buildings from Fort Erie to St Catharines.
 A flexible job by design, it allows me to put more hours into helping make our community better.